-Factors like smoke and wind-driven embers were critical to the 2017 California wildfires, which resulted in $13 billion in insured losses, yet traditional incumbent models didn’t account for them.
+Factors like smoke and wind-driven embers were critical to the 2017 and 2018 California wildfires—and perhaps even more so to recent fires such as Kincade, Getty, and Maria.
+Yet, traditional incumbent models haven't historically accounted for smoke and floating embers.
 RedZone does.
-Lead by actual fire-fighting professionals who understand the nuances behind this growing risk, RedZone is at the forefront of innovations is U.S. wildfire data science with its one-of-a-kind Fire Frequency Score.
-And someone needs to be, because it’s a fact that wildfire season is no longer “seasonal,” but year-round.
+Lead by actual fire-fighting professionals who understand the nuances behind this growing risk, RedZone is at the forefront of innovating U.S. wildfire data science.

 In this Q&A, we catch up with Clark Woodward, Founder and CEO of RedZone, who is on a mission to provide breakthrough wildfire data and risk models for events throughout the U.S. and abroad via their “RZRisk” data solution, accessed through SpatialKey, which includes zones of direct wildfire hazard, ember fall zones, and areas at risk for evacuation or smoke damage.